SoftwareAG/c8y-docs/src/documents/guides/reference/users.html.md

 ### Get all groups of a user

 Response body: GroupReferenceCollection

- Example request: Retrieve information about all groups of a User
+Example request: Retrieve information about all groups of a user

     GET /user/<<tenant>>/users/<<userName>>/groups
      Host: [hostname]